ragnarok56/cluster-server/README.md

 ## ui
 vite + react

-url for server is hardcoded to localhost:8001 in index.html
+url for server is hardcoded to localhost:8001 in `App.tsx`

 ```
 cd ui